Fruit Tree Placement & Planting Tips

 SALT SPRAY: This may not seem like a possible issue for you.
 Historically, salt stress was factor in maritime climates where the effects of ocean salts would impair plant cultivation.
 However, in many cold weather urban areas today, you will find that salts are routinely applied to roadways.

 The edges of your lot may be impacted by salt trucks that can throw salt several feet into your property.
 If this applies to you, it might be worth evaluating salt tolerant plants.
 Some native plants from both west and east coasts have been adapted to higher salinity levels.
 They might be a good fit for troublesome property edges.
-Examples include the beach plum, sea berry, rosa rugosa, goumi, kinnikinnick, evergreen huckleberry and salal.
+Of course, non-native plants can be highly beneficial as well.
+Examples of salt resistant edible plants include the beach plum, sea berry, rosa rugosa, goumi, kinnikinnick, evergreen huckleberry and salal.

 In small urban lots, backyard orchardists may try to squeeze every bit of production that they can out of their lot.
 That may include planting fruit trees and bushes along the very edge of a property.
 I've found this strategy to be crucial for maximizing fruit yield.
 But it does require a little forethought.